lukemetz/lukemetz.github.io/_posts/2018-2-19-project-log-electronics.markdown

 With the mechanical pieces in a semi-functioning state, my next action was to figure out how to drive and control this contraption.
 In this post, I provide a high level overview of the electronics and sensors I used and briefly touch on the firmware and communication which enable technically simple, yet incredibly difficult manual control.
 Bellow you can see the arm struggling with the underpowered motors.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tRS1kZs6feg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
-<figcaption class="caption">Arm being controled via xbox 360 controller.</figcaption>
+<figcaption class="caption">Arm being controlled via xbox 360 controller.</figcaption>

 ### Motors and Electronics: